 Examining remote and virtual drug development activity and its effectiveness

-Monitoring changes in the global investigative site landscape
+Monitoring structural and operating changes in the global investigative site landscape

 Joseph A. DiMasi, PhD